-Currently, sexual misconduct is handled by the Acting Associate Director, Residential Education, who is part of the Campus Life team.
+Currently, sexual misconduct is handled by the Manager, Residential Education and Dispute Resolutions, who is part of the Campus Life team.
 More details about this role as it relates to the disciplinary process is located here.
 The Sexual Misconduct Coordinator is also responsible for leading the prevention and outreach efforts on campus, and coordinating with the Student Support Team.
 Students who want to get engaged in these issues can reach out directly to the Sexual Misconduct Coordinator.

 There are multiple investigators that can be appointed to work on sexual misconduct cases.
 An Investigator will be assigned to each case based on availability and lack of potential conflicts of interests.
 Investigators undergo a training programme facilitated by the Sexual Misconduct Coordinator.
 The programme includes training on how to question students in a sensitive and supportive manner, understanding the disciplinary process and understanding the requirements of an Investigator’s report.

 There are multiple chairpersons that can be appointed to work on sexual misconduct cases.
 A Chairperson will be assigned to each case based on availability and lack of potential conflicts of interest.
 Chairpersons undergo a day-long training program facilitated by the Sexual Misconduct Coordinator.
 The program includes training on how to run a disciplinary hearing, how the sexual misconduct policies and disciplinary procedures work, as well as information on how to approach the issue of sexual misconduct with sensitivity and tact.

 You can pick any staff or faculty member to serve as your advisor.
 You cannot select off-campus advisors.
 You are encouraged to select a member of the Sexual Misconduct Support Team, as they have been trained.
 However, this is not a requirement.
 You may also choose to switch advisors, even after the disciplinary process has been initiated, if you feel that your current advisor is not providing adequate support.